Best pharmacy colleges in Delhi NCR

 Current Scenario

-Pharmaceutical education plays a very prominent role in attaining sustainable and equitable development of a country There is no doubt that currently there is enormous gapexisting between education and practice of pharmacy.
+Pharmaceutical education from Best pharmacy colleges in Delhi NCR plays a very prominent role in attaining sustainable and equitable development of a country There is no doubt that currently there is enormous gapexisting between education and practice of pharmacy.
 The overall basis of pharmacy education is still extrabiologicalsynthesis, physicochemical studies, analysis, and manufacturing aspects of drug.
 Pharmacy as a nascent science developed like this in the last century.
 During 1940s and 50s, hospitals and industries were established in large numbers in India.
 Consequently, pharmacists and pharmaceutical chemists were required in huge numbers.
 Hence pharmacy education was developed in such away to satisfy the requirement of industry and hospital.
 Short-term compounders and or D. Pharm. course to satisfy the needs of hospital and medical shops and B. Pharm. course for the industry were started.
 In the West, pharmacy education is patient-oriented and is responsible for Healthcare Management, while in India pharmacy education is industry-oriented.
 Nearly 55 per cent of the jobs are available in the industry sector while 30 per cent in education.
 There are only three per cent jobs in healthcare.

 Control of Pharmacy Education by the PCI